vanessa-kang/tp/docs/DeveloperGuide.md

 **Viewing the academic calendar**

-1. Prerequisites: User is currently in the _Academic Planner_ app.
+1. Prerequisites: User is currently in the _Academic Planner_ app, and their academic calendar is currently not empty.

-2. Test case - all inputs are valid
+2. Test case - all inputs are valid.

    Input: `view`